%2F%2Fusers%2Fac34fe7e-bed8-4949-ba3b-b847284fae24%2Fratecard%2F493075826_1496163355156120_4935410965714066291_n.jpg&w=1200&q=75)

-Southern flounder are masters of camouflage, blending right into sandy or muddy bottoms.
-They're flat and oval-shaped, usually 15-18 inches long and around 5 pounds.
-You'll find them in shallow coastal waters, bays, and estuaries.
-Fall is the best time to target them as they move offshore to spawn.
-Flounder are ambush predators, so they're not known for big fights, but they make up for it on the dinner table.
-Their sweet, flaky white meat is hard to beat.
-To catch 'em, try drifting or still fishing near the bottom with live bait like mullet or shrimp.
+Southern flounder are a unique catch in Aransas Pass.
+These flat, oval-shaped fish typically run 15-18 inches and 2-5 pounds.
+You'll find them lurking on sandy or muddy bottoms in shallow coastal waters, bays, and estuaries.
+Fall is the best time to target flounder as they migrate to spawn, but you can catch them year-round.
+They're masters of camouflage, changing color to blend in with the bottom.
+Flounder are prized for their delicious, flaky white meat.
+They're not the hardest fighting fish, but the challenge is in finding and hooking them.
+Try drifting or still fishing with live bait like mullet or shrimp.
 Here's a local trick: when you feel a bite, don't set the hook right away.
-Give the flounder time to turn the bait in its mouth, then reel down and lift.
-You'll hook more fish that way.
+Give the flounder time to turn the bait in its mouth, then reel down and lift to set the hook.

 Vehicle Guest Capacity: 4